ibbles/LearningUnreal/Virtual Texture.md

 If you create a [[Material Instance]] from a [[Material]] that samples a Virtual Texture and in the [[Material Instance]] replace the [[Texture]] with another, then the new [[Texture]] must also be a Virtual Texture.
 The reverse is also true, if the parent [[Material]] uses a regular [[Texture]] then the [[Material Instance]] must also use a regular [[Texture]], not a Virtual Texture.

+# Writing A Virtual Texture

+It is possible to write to a Virtual Texture, but not to a regular Virtual Texture [[Asset]].
+A writable Virtual Texture is called [[Runtime Virtual Texture]].

 # Console Variables